David-Rempel/HW3/README.md

 [Hint: Try to get x<sup>T</sup> Bx to look like the product of two identical scalars.
 Note that b
 <sup>T</sup> x = (x<sup>T</sup>b)<sup>T</sup>, that a<sup>T</sup> = a for scalar value a, and that matrix multiplication is associative.]

+Part 4 (Bonus 5 points)

+Create a branch in your Github Repository (HW3) and create both a .tex file and .pdf file for your solutions ([I suggest using overleaf.com](https://www.overleaf.com/).
+When you have completed your homework, create a pull request to the main branch and assign me as the reviewer.
+Be sure to include the problem statement in your solutions.